Kim Fupz Aakeson

-Kim Fupz Aakeson (born 1958) is a Danish writer, illustrator, and screenwriter.
+Kim Fupz Aakeson (born 12 September 1958) is a Danish screenwriter, writer, and illustrator.
+He is known for the 2023 TV series Prisoner (Huset), starring Sofie Gråbøl and David Dencik, which he created and wrote.

 Early life

-Kim Fupz Aakeson was born in 1958.
+Kim Fupz Aakeson was born in Copenhagen, Denmark, on 12 September 1958.
+His original middle name was Fobian.

 Career

 Aakeson is a Danish writer, illustrator, and screenwriter.

 He is the co-author of a series of children's books about a character called Vitello, illustrated by Niels Bo Bojesen.
 Books in the series have been translated into English, with titles such as Vitello Wants a Dad, and Vitello Scratches a Car.
 Aakeson co-wrote the script for the 2018 film Vitello, along with director Dorte Bengtson.

 He was a co-writer on the 2020 Danish family drama series Cry Wolf (Ulven kommer), created by Maja Jul Larsen (Note: An upcoming project by FX starring Olivia Colman was announced on 20 February 2025.)
 Larsen's script won the 2021 Nordisk Film & TV Fond Prize for scriptwriting at the TV Drama Vision strand at the 2020 Göteborg Film Festival, which was held online.

 Aakeson's script for the 8-episode Norwegian drama series Welcome to Utmark (Velkommen til Utmark), produced by Paradox Film 8 for HBO Europe, was nominated for the 2021 Nordisk Film & TV Fond Prize for scriptwriting.
 He was co-creator of the series, with Icelandic director Dagur Kári.

-He is the creator of the six-part 2023 Danish crime drama series Prisoner (Danish title: Huset), and directed and co-created by Michael Noer and Frederik Louis Hviid, and starring Sofie Gråbøl.
-The series has been acquired by the BBC.
-The series won a major award, the Robert Award for Best Danish Television Series in February 2024.
+He is the creator of the six-part 2023 Danish crime drama series Prisoner (Danish title: Huset), and directed and co-created by Michael Noer and Frederik Louis Hviid, and starring Sofie Gråbøl and David Dencik.
+It was inspired by Aakeson's 2021 novel Fangeleg.
+The series was acquired by the BBC in 2023, and won the Robert Award for Best Danish Television Series in February 2024.